 Artificial intelligence is an essential innovation in healthcare that can help researchers and healthcare professionals more efficiently analyze data and provide improved care.
 AI was used to track and predict the spread of COVID, temperature-check large crowds, and identify individuals by facial recognition despite mask mandates.

 Machine learning can be utilized in chatbots for telehealth appointments that assist with diagnosis and administration.
 Artificial intelligence is a great tool that will continue to streamline workflows and help medical professionals.

 The COVID pandemic revealed many challenges facing the healthcare manufacturing and distribution sectors.
 Supply chains globally struggled to meet demand, which led to an increase in digitalization to overcome these inefficiencies.

 Medical materials and consumables require high levels of regulation during manufacturing, processing, and distribution.
 Groups like Avantor help improve these operational aspects of medical science laboratories.

 When sourcing from a group like Avantor, “you not only obtain the highest quality products, but you can also simplify your procurement process with one-stop sourcing and responsive fulfillment.”
-Companies like these are essential for maintaining productive and efficient operations in times of unprecedented demand.
+Companies like these are essential for maintaining productive and efficient operations within your purchase requisition system in times of unprecedented demand.